Mgeethabhargava/newsapp-flutter/README.md

 ## Getting Started

 1) Clone this repo
-2) run this repo in VS Code
+2) run this repo in terminal